-Dr Pramod Ganapathiraju is an Independent MCS & Fisheries Consultant with more than 21 years of consulting and research experience in Illegal (IUU) fishing, Monitoring Control & Surveillance (MCS), Fisheries Compliance, Catch Certification, Fisheries Inspections and fisheries data management projects worldwide.
-He has managed independent consulting projects for various clients across USA, Asia, West Africa, Europe, Western Pacific and Caribbean for Government, non-profit organizations and private companies.
-He is specialized in the development of MCS and illegal fishing strategic plans, drafting fisheries laws, and enforcement plans.
+Dr Pramod Ganapathiraju is an independent MCS & Fisheries Expert Consultant with more than 18 years of technical consulting and research experience in Illegal (IUU) fishing, Monitoring Control & Surveillance (MCS), Fisheries Compliance, Catch Certification, Fisheries Inspections and enforcement data management projects worldwide.
+He has managed independent consulting projects for various clients across USA, Asia, West Africa, Europe, Western Pacific and Caribbean for Government, Policy Think Tanks, Research Institutes, Inter-Governmental Bodies, Non-profit organisations and private companies.
+He is specialized in the development of Risk assessments, MCS and illegal fishing strategic plans, drafting fisheries laws/regulations, and enforcement plans.
 He has coordinated and attended meetings with UN agencies, Government ministries, NGOs and industry partners.
-Dr. Pramod also offers research services to NGOs and Foundations focusing on development of a global IUU risk analysis and estimation of illegal fishing in more than 100 countries.
+Dr. Pramod also offers research services focusing on development of a global IUU risk analysis and estimation of illegal fishing for specific countries or regions.
 Dr. Pramod is an Expert in analyzing and predictive analytics of illegal fishing vessels worldwide.
-He offers services for analyzing IUU risk at vessel, company, regional or national level at two levels (1) Country level – looking at IUU catches in the EEZ ; and (2) Estimating and analyzing IUU risk for seafood products in global supply chains for exports to key market states (USA, Japan, Europe, etc.).
-He has already developed a series of IUU Situation Reports on Global distant water fleets for various clients.
+He offers services for analyzing IUU risk at vessel, company, regional or national level at two levels (1) Country level – looking at IUU catches in the EEZ ; and (2) Estimating and analyzing IUU risk for seafood products in global supply chains for exports to key market states (USA, Europe, etc.).
+He has already developed a series of IUU Situation Reports on Global distant water fleets for several clients.

 Dr Pramod holds a Doctorate in Resource Management from University of British Columbia, Canada.
 He also holds Masters Degrees in Marine Management (Dalhousie University, Canada) and Marine Biology & Oceanography (Annamalai University).
-He has executed projects on illegal fishing, MCS and fisheries compliance in more than 32 countries.
-Dr Pramod has a rare mix of solid academic background and consulting experience over a career spanning 21 years with direct field experience enhancing his contribution to all his assignments.
-Dr Pramod also holds an Honorary Research Associate position, at University of British Columbia, Canada.
+He has executed projects on illegal fishing, MCS and fisheries compliance.
+Dr Pramod has a rare mix of solid academic background and technical consulting experience over a career spanning 21 years with direct field experience in 32 countries enhancing his contribution to all his assignments.

 - Cecil and Kathleen Morrow Scholarship, University of British Columbia (2007)